kiran7902/power-outage-analysis/README.md

 Next, I combined the date and time columns into timestamp columns for both start and restoration times using the pd.to_datetime function.

-Next, I dropped all non-relevant columns from the dataset.
+Next, I dropped all non-relevant columns from the dataset and only kept the following columns: 'CAUSE.CATEGORY', 'CLIMATE.CATEGORY', 'OUTAGE.START.DT', 'OUTAGE.END.DT', 'CUSTOMERS.AFFECTED', 'TOTAL.PRICE', 'RES.PRICE',  'COM.PRICE',  'IND.PRICE', 'POPULATION', and 'OUTAGE.DURATION'.
 After this, the dataframe looked like this:

  <iframe
  src="assets/outages_cleaned_df.html"